 Burn injuries to the skin are a common household injury, particularly in children.
 While you may believe that some burns can be treated at home, immediate medical attention is necessary for them to avoid infection and other complications.
-At University Urgent Care in Fort Worth, TX, our team of board-certified emergency medicine physicians can assess all types of burns.
+At University Urgent Care in Fort Worth, TX, our team of ER doctors and nurse practitioners can assess all types of burns.
 We look for signs of infection and determine if you need a tetanus shot.
 Conveniently located near the Texas Christian University (TCU) campus, we serve the Frisco Heights, Paschal, and Tanglewood neighborhoods.
 We can help the local community get proper medical care for minor burn injuries quickly.
 To minimize your wait time, try our online check-in feature.

 Types of minor burns

 At University Urgent Care, we can treat many different types of minor burns, including:

 Thermal burns: These are caused by hot objects, such as steam, liquids, or fire.
 A thermal burn usually requires medical care when it is on the face, on a major joint, or bigger than three inches.

 Chemical burns: Chemical burns are caused by acid or base solutions.
 This includes car battery acid, teeth whitening products, or products with bleach or ammonia.
 These burns require immediate attention from our medical professionals.